 With its breathtaking view of the Montreal waterfront, Bota Bota is a place of deep relaxation and restorative serenity.
 For the best experience, be sure to explore everything the spa has to offer.
 Be sure to come early before your spa treatment to enjoy the water circuit on the boat or in the adjacent gardens.
 Begin with the city sauna or lavender gardens sauna, then drop into the hot-cold water circuit detailed above.

-We love the hot tub on the second deck, and a cold bath in the gardens.
+We love the hot tub on the second deck followed by a cold bath in the gardens.

-Afterwards, enjoy one of the spa’s signature 60-minute massages or a 90-minute massage or a facial, body work treatment, or a mani-pedi.
+Afterward, enjoy one of the spa’s signature 60-minute massages or a 90-minute massage or a facial, bodywork treatment, or a mani-pedi.

 Finally, check out the porthole room before lounging in a cloth orbit hammock on deck, or around the pool in the gardens.
 You can sunbathe on the lounging chairs on the floating terrace, or bask in the warm glow of an Autumn sunset.
 Take time to absorb the relaxing, restoring vibes after your treatment.